dmitry2d/rusbani/README.md

 ## Details

 * Theme has been built from empty scratch
-* Page and sections templates are in ./templates folder
+* Page and section templates are in ./templates folder
 * Scripts and Styles are inside section files